kcp18/browserhistory/README.md

     write_browserhistory_csv() -> None
         It writes csv files that contain the browser history in the current working directory.
-It will writes csv files base on the name of browsers the program detects.
+It will write csv files based on the name of browsers the program detects.
 ```